Friday, March 23rd

 Sunday, March 25th

-The last day of the conference will start with a key note by Joe Palca, a NPR science contributor and founder of Joe’s Big Idea.
+The last day of the conference will start at the Nebraska Union with a key note by Joe Palca, a NPR science contributor and founder of Joe’s Big Idea.

 Concurrent sessions will be held until 11:45 AM, at which time the conference will be complete.